Paracetamol56/dev-website/src/content/boids.md

 ### Emergent behavior

-Crowd intelligence, artificial intelligence, protein folding, or life on earth are examples of emergent behavior.
-Emergence is a philosophical concept that describes how complex systems and patterns arise out of a multiplicity of relatively simple interactions.
-The whole is greater than the sum of its parts.
+Crowd intelligence, artificial neural network, protein folding, or life on earth are examples of emergent behavior.
+Emergence is a philosophical concept that describes how complex systems and patterns arise out of a multiplicity of relatively simple interactions. **The whole is greater than the sum of its parts.**

 <Boids/>